enkidevs/curriculum/lua/roblox-studio/tweening-service-ii/easing-direction.md

 ## Revision

-Finish the syntax for Easing Direction if the style should play forwards
+Finish the syntax for Easing Direction if the style should play forwards.

 `Enum.EasingDirection. ??? `